The Delius Trust

 The Journal appears every six months, and past issues are available online.
 It covers many aspects of Delius's life and work, with articles written by renowned experts; it also includes reports of Branch meetings and reviews of concerts, CDs and books.

 The Society's London Branch holds around six meetings on weekday evenings, usually between September and the following March, at a central location.
-The Midlands Branch organises a number of weekend afternoon meetings in the Derby area.
-At both of these, illustrated talks are given on a wide variety of Delius-related topics, and details can be found on the Events page.
+Illustrated talks are given on a wide variety of Delius-related topics, and details can be found on the Events page.
 The atmosphere at the Society's events is genuinely friendly and new or prospective members are always made very welcome.

 The Annual General Meeting is often arranged as part of a 'Delius Weekend' with recitals, talks and films.
 Whenever possible it is timed to coincide with a public performance of a major work by Delius.
 This has been a successful formula in Cambridge, Scarborough, Bradford, Cheltenham and Gloucester.
 The Society has made a number of trips to Delius's house and garden at Grez-sur-Loing, near Fontainebleau in France, where he and his wife Jelka lived for the last 36 years of his life and where he wrote much of his finest music.
 This is the garden invoked by In a Summer Garden and at its end flows the River Loing which inspired Summer Night on the River.